rain-1/s/README.md

 Here is the man page for *s*:

 ```
-S(1)                        General Commands Manual                       S(1)
+S(1)                      BSD General Commands Manual                      S(1)

 NAME
-     s – command line interpreter
+     s — command line interpreter

 SYNOPSIS
-     s [script]
+     s [-dvh] [SCRIPT ...]

 DESCRIPTION
-     s has two main modes of operation: interactive shell and batch script
+     s has two main modes of operation: interactive shell and script processor.
-     processor.

-     If the command line argument script is provided it will execute that
+     If the SCRIPT is provided it will execute that file with optional given
-     file.
-This also allows you to use s as the shebang line in an executable.
+     arguments.
 Alternatively you can provide commands via stdin.

      Otherwise if you start s in a terminal you will be given an interactive
      shell prompt like this: